 Inspired and grateful I left this special location.

 : Mumbai 2010 – Physical body has no matter :

 It happened during the event with a young and at the time unknown, still humble Indian master who had crossed my path.
 Together with a few others, I belonged to his team of initiates, who provided energy transfers to participants during a meditation event in Mumbai.
-As corny as it may sound, after receiving the energy transfer, the ‘me’ dissolved.
-Divine essence melted into all of my cells.
-Although it was very powerful – triggering spontaneous tears and hefty heart beats – I was also immediately enveloped by the finest and gentlest energies.
+As corny as it may sound, after having received the energy transfer through him, the ‘me’ dissolved.
+What felt like divine essence melted into all of my cells.
+Although it was very powerful – triggering spontaneous tears and hefty heart beats – I was also immediately enveloped by the finest, gentlest energies.
 I felt as if I had been opened to the universe.
 In fact, given the infinite amount of serenity and love that streamed through me, I could have embraced the whole cosmos.
 In this state, I began to move amongst the guests.
 I experienced absolute timelessness and peace.
 But also strong energy waves and crystal-clear consciousness when I moved from one person to another to share the transfer.
 My expanded perception made me realise who had a more receptive constitution and who did not.
 I was in a glorious, mind-blowing state.
 After the mediation and satsang, I was still high on energy.
 I kind of swam in light to the dinner buffet.
 While holding a plate with delicacies and popping a piece into my mouth, I suddenly had this flash: